The Pandharipande-Thomas rationality conjecture for superpositive curve classes on projective complex 3-manifolds: Introduction

 \begin{thm} Conjecture\/ {\rm\ref{pt1conj1}(a),(b),(d),(e)} hold when $\be$ is a \begin{bfseries}superpositive\end{bfseries} effective curve class, in the sense of Definition\/~{\rm\ref{pt1def1}}. \end{thm}

 Unfortunately we do not prove Conjecture \ref{pt1conj1}(c),(f).
 This is because of certain technical limitations in the theory of \cite{Joyc6}, discussed in Remark~\ref{pt2rem2}(c).

-Ivan Karpov and Miguel Moreira \cite{KaMo2} have completely independently, and more-or-less simultaneously, proved Conjecture \ref{pt1conj1}(a)--(c) when $\be$ is a superpositive curve class for $X$ with $H^{p,0}(X)=0$ for $p=1,2,3$.
+Ivan Karpov and Miguel Moreira \cite{KaMo2} have completely independently, and more-or-less simultaneously, proved Conjecture \ref{pt1conj1}(a)--(c) when $\be$ is a superpositive curve class for a threefold $X$ satisfying $H^{p,0}(X)=0$ for $p=1,2,3$.
 They do this using their beautiful paper \cite{KaMo1}, which is roughly a K-theory analogue of the first version of \cite{Joyc6}.
 As their theory lacks the technical limitations mentioned above, they can also prove Conjecture \ref{pt1conj1}(c) in the cases where their theory applies.